Sparse-DeRF: Deblurred Neural Radiance Fields from Sparse View: Experiments

 \subsubsection{Comparison to Naive Gradient Scaling}

 We present experimental results of quantitative and qualitative comparison between our proposed MGS and naive gradient scaling of~\cite{philip2023floatersnomore} from 2-view, 4-view, and 6-view settings in~\tablename~\ref{tab:abls_comp_ngs_mgs} and~\figurename~\ref{fig:abls_comp_ngs_mgs}.
 We compare the effectiveness of our MGS for two types of kernels we utilize in our paper, which are the kernels of Deblur-NeRF~\cite{ma2022deblurnerf} and DP-NeRF~\cite{lee2023dpnerf}.
 The results describe our MGS outperforms the naive gradient scaling in terms of both quantitative and qualitative performance across the entire experimental setting.
 Specifically, depth images demonstrate that our MGS more effectively helps the model to predict the accurate geometry than naive gradient scaling.
 Quantitative results for the entire scene are attached in the appendix.
+Moreover, since experiments on the DeblurNeRF~\cite{ma2022deblurnerf} dataset were conducted in NDC by default, we adopted hyperparameters of MGS to be optimized for NDC.
+However, since MGS provides geometric guidance for the scene, it naturally works in other coordinate systems as well.
+To validate this, we also included experimental results in the appendix demonstrating its effectiveness in the world coordinate system.